iragca/QR-Code-Generator/README.md

 <h2>Streamlined Generation using CLI</h2>

-The following instructions assumes that the current working directory is the root folder and have 'virtualenv' package installed
+The following instructions assumes that the current working directory is the root folder and have 'virtualenv' package installed.

 <div style="font-weight: bold; margin-bottom: 5px;">If you don't have 'virtualenv' installed, you can install it using 'pip'.</div>